zipvilization/Zipvilization/status/index.md

 **Territory + Time → Developmental state**

+As Zipvilization develops, SolumTools can progressively expose:

+- global state,
+- Time,
+- maturity,
+- historical state,
+- individual wallets,
+- Colonists,
+- Territory history,
+- interactions,
+- behavioral patterns,
+- roles,
+- and other deterministic information supported by real state and canonical rules.

+SolumTools therefore concerns both:

+**present**

+and

+**past**.

-Before Genesis, SolumTools can be developed and tested using development environments and test data.
+Before Genesis, it can be developed and tested using development environments and test data.

-After Genesis, it can begin translating actual official Zipvilization state.
+After Genesis, it can begin translating actual official Zipvilization state and history.

+> **Canonical rules define the meaning.**
+>
-> **SolumTools translates the data.**
+> **SolumTools applies those rules to translate and expose the data.**

-It does not create that state.
+SolumTools does not create canonical truth.

 And it does not need to invent what the data does not support.